What is CARF Accreditation?

 “A service provider begins the accreditation process with an internal examination of its program and business practices.
 Then the provider requests an on-site survey that will be conducted by a team of expert practitioners selected by CARF.
 During the survey, the provider must demonstrate that it conforms to a series of rigorous and internationally recognized CARF standards.”
 (CARF.org).

 In order to gain CARF accreditation, it’s important for an agency to have optimized business operations.
 An entire cycle – from service to documentation and billing – needs to be connected and available on any computer or mobile device in order to prove the presence of efficient internal operations.
-Vertex’s Enterprise Resource Planning (ERP) system features software modules that work as one powerful, complete and integrated system for your organization.
-This seamless system of multiple products enables you to spend more time doing the work that really matters and less time doing admin tasks.
+The Vertex System features software modules that work as one powerful, complete and integrated system for your organization.
+This seamless system of multiple products enables you to spend more time doing the work that really matters and less time doing administrative tasks.

 Vertex products to help optimize operations

-- Client Payroll + Vocational Time Vault enables you to easily and accurately track hours worked for vocational services
+- Client Payroll Manager + Vocational Time Manager enables you to easily and accurately track hours worked for vocational services

-- Products like Case Manager keep online records of patients’ case
+- Products like Case Manager keep online records of case

-- Billing Champion software takes the service documentation your direct service providers and facilitates accurate and compliant billing of funding sources
+- Billing Manager software takes the service documentation your direct service providers and facilitates accurate and compliant billing of funding sources

-- Financial Facilitator enables your team to manage your agency’s financial needs, like general ledgers, financial statements, accounts receivable, accounts payable, fixed assets, purchasing, invoicing, and budgeting
+- Vertex Financials enable your team to manage your agency’s financial needs, like general ledgers, financial statements, accounts receivable, accounts payable, fixed assets, purchasing, invoicing, and budgeting

 By helping your agency connect functions and information, Vertex gives you the necessary foundation to gain CARF accreditation.
 To learn more about how Vertex Systems can help, fill out the form below!